vasspilka/micro_words/README.md

 ### World

+A world is a space in which

 Worlds are spaces that can be explored and content can be created.
 They are represented by a two dimensional field in which each "square" is a place where explorers can move to and view or create content.

 Multyple worlds can exist each with it's own explorers, content and ruleset.

-World rulesets define how a world functions, we will explain them in more details in *Rulesets & Mechanics*
+World rulesets define how a world functions, we will explain them in more details in *Rulesets & Mechanics*.

+To consider:
+*****
+World can have global tick (time), for evolution of artefacts and explorers
+*****

 ### Explorer